JeremyNevill/firework/README.md

 * units
 * date and time.

-Once you have added log items you can browse your realtime timeline to see what happened when.
+Once log items have been added you can browse the real-time timeline to see what happened when.

 Items can be added manually or automatically via the inbound API.

 Integration to services such as Zapier enable realtime logging of hundreds of upstream applications.

 ## Host Firework